joelberkeley/spidr/tutorials/HowSpidrWorks.md

   | Add Expr Expr
   | Mul Expr Expr
 ```
-whose sole purpose is to reference other nodes by label.
+whose sole purpose is to reference other nodes by tag.

-Let's now see how to label nodes.
-One option is to bake the labelling into `Expr` itself, via a new constructor `Let`:
+Let's now see how to tag nodes.
+One option is to bake the tagging into `Expr` itself, via a new constructor `Let`:
 ```idris
 data Expr
   = Lit Int